Christopher-Austin/data_portfolio/etl/covid/README.md

 ## Local MySQL Connection

-- password was replaced with \* to prevent spillage
+- password was hidden with dotenv
 - created table and set to replace because to limit double entries unless from the API

 ## Convert df to format for MySQL Insertion

 ### Load

-- engine password was replaced with \* to prevent spillage
+- engine password was hidden with dotenv